thomasvincent/assemblyline/README.md

     }
 ```
 #### Release Project
-- promotes artifacts from OSS sonartype staging repo to maven central
+- promotes artifacts from OSS sonartype staging repo to gradle central
 - promotes images from internal docker registry to dockerhub
 - waits for github pull request to merge if updating next snapshot version (not used by default)
-- waits for artifacts to be synced and available in maven central
+- waits for artifacts to be synced and available in gradle central
-- sends chat notification when artifacts appear in maven central
+- sends chat notification when artifacts appear in gradle central
 ```groovy
     releaseProject{
       stagedProject = project